Ekadh/CMEECourseWork/week3/README.md

 Usage:

-source("break.R")
+source("break.R") from R OR Rscript break.R from bash

 6. **browse.R**

 Exponential growth model with browser() for debugging.

 Purpose:
-Demonstrate vector preallocation and interactive debugging inside loops.
+Demonstrate vector preallocation and debugging inside loops.

 Usage:

-source("browse.R")
+source("browse.R") from R OR Rscript browse.R from bash

 7. **control_flow.R**

 Examples of if, for, and while loops in R.

 Purpose:
-Practice logic structures and iteration patterns.
+Practice looping structures.

 Usage:

-source("control_flow.R")
+source("control_flow.R") from R OR Rscript control_flow.R from bash

 8. **DataWrang.R**